The venerable Johnson Silver Minnow is hard to beat for April inshore action

 Anglers should also always be on the lookout for disturbances or swirls in the water’s surface.
 Those are telltale signs of feeding redfish, and they’ll often hit a well-placed spoon.
 Those swirls, Beatson said, are always worth casting to.

 “Sometimes they’ll hit it immediately, and you better be ready for it,” he said.

-Beef up for big reds
+Beef up for big redfish

 While he enjoys fishing this way with the lighter tackle mentioned above, Aaron Beatson said on some days, you have to beef up your gear.
 It all depends on what size fish are present.

-“All sizes of red drum will hit these spoons, and you can catch some really big ones.
+“All sizes of redfish will hit these spoons, and you can catch some really big ones.
 Fifty-pound drum will hit it, and they’ll wear your gear out, spool you, break rods, and even if you are able to land them, it will wear them out past the point that you should.

 “These fish are old trophies, and you don’t want to cause them any harm.
 So you really need to beef up if you’re getting hit by these old drum.
 On some trips, I’ve switched to straight cobia gear with these lures when the big drum are hitting.”